New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Clomipramine inhibits the reuptake of serotonin and norepinephrine in neurons of the central nervous system, which increases the concentration of these neurotransmitters in the synaptic cleft and enhances their effect.
+Clomipramine inhibits the reuptake of serotonin and norepinephrine in neurons of the central nervous system, which increases the concentration of these neurotransmitters in the synaptic cleft and enhances their action.
 It also has anticholinergic, antihistamine and sedative effects.

-Indications Anafranilla
+Indications Anafranil

-- Obsessive-compulsive disorder (OCD): This drug is widely used to treat OCD, a serious mental condition characterized by intrusive thoughts (obsessions) and compulsive actions (compulsions).
+- Obsessive-compulsive disorder (OCD): This drug is widely used to treat OCD, a serious mental health condition characterized by intrusive thoughts (obsessions) and compulsive actions (compulsions).

 - Panic attacks: Anafranil can be used to treat panic disorder with or without agoraphobia.